stefanoverna/graphql8/guides/subscriptions/subscription_type.md

 index: 1
 ---

-`Subscription` is the entry point for all subscriptions in a GraphQL system.
+`Subscription` is the entry point for all subscriptions in a GraphQL8 system.
 Each field corresponds to an event which may be subscribed to:

 ```graphql
 type Subscription {